-Important Note: You will be redirected to a secure waiver system provided by UnitedHealthcare, the contracted student insurance company.
+Important Note: You will be redirected to a secure waiver system provided by UnitedHealthcare StudentResources (UHCSR), the contracted student insurance company.
 Your private insurance information is secure and can only be accessed by a W&M administrator with a unique logon and password.
 Also, the form requires a simple, electronic signature to indicate that you accept the Acknowledgement.
 To sign electronically, you simply type your name into the form field prior to submitting the completed form.
 If someone other than the student completes the form, please include reference initials.
-Immediately after submission, you will receive an onscreen and an email confirmation will also be sent to the W&M email address supplied on the form.
+Immediately after submission, there is an onscreen confirmation and one is also sent to the W&M email address supplied on the form.
 You should retain a copy of one of these confirmations for your records.
 Students will be responsible for the charge(s) on their student account if the Waiver Request is not approved or is not submitted in a timely manner.

-After the waiver period has ended, Waiver Requests will only be considered at the discretion of the College and there is a point at which no further waivers may be considered.
+After the waiver period due date, Waiver Requests may be considered at the discretion of the College and there is a point at which no further waivers may be considered.
 If your late waiver request is approved and you were charged, you should see the credit post to your eServices Account Activity within 3-5 business days.
-If you request is not approved or you failed to submit a waiver, you will be responsible for the health insurance policy charge on your student account.
+If your Waiver Request is not approved or you failed to submit a waiver, you will be responsible for the health insurance policy charge on your student account.

-If your plan meets the requirement, you must submit an online 2014-2015 Domestic Student Spring Insurance Waiver Request as proof of other insurance.
+If your plan meets the requirement, you must submit an online 2018-2019 Domestic Student Insurance Waiver Request as proof of other insurance.
 2018-2019 Waiver information to be posted in June 2018!